Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space: Results and Discussion

 We quantify ensemble fidelity by comparing free–energy surfaces (FES) of backbone $(\phi,\psi)$ and side–chain $(\chi_1,\chi_2)$ dihedrals (Fig.~\ref{fig:3}).
 The Jensen–Shannon divergence (JSD) between the normalized model and reference densities serves as our primary error metric (lower is better), with all results summarized in Table~\ref{tab:dihedral_jsd}.

-\paragraph{Backbone $(\phi,\psi)$ fidelity is dominated by the autoregressive NN.} On backbone dihedrals, the autoregressive NN consistently outperforms the other propagators.
-For alanine dipeptide, the NN achieves the lowest divergence (JSD $=0.061$), accurately capturing the canonical Ramachandran basins; the Koopman model’s linear rigidity yields a markedly less accurate landscape (JSD $=0.138$).
-This trend is even more pronounced on \AoneAR, where the NN again produces the most faithful backbone surface (JSD $=0.019$), while both Koopman and Langevin lag behind.
+\paragraph{Backbone $(\phi,\psi)$ fidelity is dominated by the Autoregressive NN.} On backbone dihedrals, the Autoregressive NN consistently outperforms the other propagators in both accuracy and stability.
+For alanine dipeptide, the NN achieves the lowest divergence (JSD $=0.061 \pm 0.003$), accurately capturing the canonical Ramachandran basins with high reproducibility.
+In contrast, the Koopman model’s rigidity yields a less accurate landscape (JSD $=0.138$) with noticeable variance across runs ($\pm 0.015$).
+This trend is even more pronounced on \AoneAR, where the NN produces the most faithful backbone surface (JSD $=0.019$) and negligible variance ($\pm 0.001$), confirming it as the most robust estimator for global backbone topology.

 \paragraph{Side-chain $(\chi_1,\chi_2)$ rotamers favor the Langevin propagator.} The picture reverses for side-chain rotamers on \AoneAR.
-Here, the score-guided \emph{Langevin} propagator is superior, yielding the sharpest rotamer bands and the lowest JSD ($0.058$).
-This likely reflects its thermodynamically consistent drift ($T\,s(z)$) plus isotropic noise, which excels at sampling sharp, multi-modal distributions corresponding to distinct rotameric states.
-The NN remains close (JSD $=0.067$) but slightly oversmooths high-barrier regions, whereas Koopman merges them.
+Here, the score-guided \emph{Langevin} propagator achieves the best mean performance (JSD $=0.058$), yielding the sharpest rotamer bands.
+This likely reflects its thermodynamically consistent drift ($T\,s(z)$) plus isotropic noise, which excels at sampling sharp, multi-modal distributions.
+However, this comes at the cost of higher variance ($\pm 0.009$) compared to the NN ($\pm 0.002$), as the stochastic nature of the integrator leads to greater fluctuation between independent trajectories.
+The NN remains competitive (JSD $=0.067$) and highly stable, but slightly oversmooths high-barrier regions compared to the Langevin baseline.

-Taken together, these results highlight a trade-off: the autoregressive NN excels at capturing broad backbone dynamics, while the score-guided Langevin propagator is superior for resolving fine-grained, multi-modal side-chain states.
+Taken together, these results highlight a three-way trade-off: the \textbf{Autoregressive NN} is the most stable and accurate for broad backbone dynamics; the \textbf{Score-Guided Langevin} propagator is superior for resolving fine-grained, multi-modal side-chain states albeit with higher stochastic variance; and \textbf{Koopman} provides a lightweight but more rigid baseline with moderate variability.